 What’s satisfying about it?

 There aren’t many jobs where when you’re done you have a product, something you’ve done, something you’ve made.
 You can really tally up what you’ve accomplished, because you can see it and touch it.
 Almost every single piece of paper has been touched by one of us before it goes out.
-It’s an easy way of taking stock of what you’ve done.
+It’s an easy way of taking stock of what you’ve done find the bestest painters in dublin.
 And it’s a fun thing to do.
 I’m playing with big, old dangerous machines.
 You get to listen to music all day.
 You don’t have to dress up.
 It’s a nice environment to be in.

 Since you’ve mentioned music several times, I’d like to know three bands you like to listen to—and why—while you print.